eric-ofori/DevOps.io/Create_EC2_Instance/EC2_INSTANCE.md

-# Steps to take to create an Ubuntu Amazon EC2 instance
+# Creating and launching an Ubuntu Amazon EC2 instance

 ### Step 1: Sign into your AWS account